 Participants are expected to have a degree in economics or equivalent experience, and be proficient in the use of spreadsheets.
-It is highly recommended that applicants complete the online FPP.1x and FFP.2x courses before enrolling in this course.
-However, prerequisites may depend on the region-specific version of the FPP course being offered.
+It is strongly recommended that applicants complete the online FPP courses (FPP.1x and FFP.2x) before enrolling in this course

-This course, presented by the IMF Institute for Capacity Development, explains how to both diagnose macroeconomic imbalances and correct them through a coordinated set of adjustment policies.
-It covers the principal features of the four main macroeconomic sectors (real, fiscal, external, and monetary) and how they relate to each other, highlighting both accounting and behavioral relationships and using data from a country case study.
+This course, presented by the Institute for Capacity Development, explains how to diagnose macroeconomic imbalances and correct them through a coordinated set of adjustment policies.
+It covers the principal features of the four main macroeconomic sectors (real, fiscal, external, and monetary) and their interlinkages, highlighting both accounting and behavioral relationships and using data from a country case study.

 Upon completion of this course, participants should be able to:

 - Analyze economic and financial developments of a country in the region using historical data and a hands-on, Excel-based framework.